hominid101/data-wrangle-openstreetmaps-data/README.md

 security interests can be safeguarded by adding a "contributor-id" to each data item.
-This will allow regulatory agencies to perform security audit of sensitive areas and track down contributors that enter data that violate a nation's security interests.  </p> <p> If the quality is acceptable, the OpenStreetMap data can a gold mine of opportunities for many applications <ul> <li> Real time routing projects e.g. open source routing machine [4] </li> <li> Provide spatial awareness to humanitarial projects that distribute goods and services to remote communities. </li> <li> Analysis on spatial distribution of land and resources.</li> </ul> </p>
+This will allow regulatory agencies to perform security audit of sensitive areas and track down contributors that enter data that violate a nation's security interests.

+If the quality is acceptable, the OpenStreetMap data can a gold mine of opportunities for many applications

+* Real time routing projects e.g. open source routing machine [\[osmRoute\]][&osmRoute]
+* Provide spatial awareness to humanitarial projects that distribute goods and services to remote communities.
+* Analysis on spatial distribution of land and resources.

 #### Additional exploration using MongoDB queries #####